bparanj/crystal/computer/terms/chipset-driver.md

 6. Periodically: It's a good practice to check for updates every few months, though it's not as critical as updating other components like graphics drivers.

-Generally, if your system is working well, there's no urgent need to update chipset drivers.
-However, staying reasonably current can help maintain optimal performance and compatibility.
+If your system is working well, there's no urgent need to update chipset drivers.
+However, staying current can help maintain optimal performance and compatibility.